WaffleSmacker/WaffleSmacker/StreamerBotCode/Predictions/Create and Resolve Predictions V1.0.0.md

 Now that you have predictions set up, why not get fancy?

 Instead of just using chat commands, you can set up different types of filters!

+You can also change the commands to be easier/more relevant for your stream.

 - **Voice Activated Commands**:
 - Go to the voice command tab on streamerbot and set up a new voice command.